-6.4.
+6.5.
 SPEC pipeline

-Full PACS pipeline documentation explaining the tasks being performed in each module is provided elsewhere.
-Here we show the steps.
-Note that what was called "myobs" above is here called "ramp".
+Full PACS pipeline documentation explaining the tasks being performed in each module is provided in the PACS user-level data reduction guide which from mid Sept will hopefully become available, at least for spectroscopy.
+Here we only list the pipeline steps for the chop-nod AOT, we do not include the same level of detail of the data reduction guide.
 The data reduction from level 0 to 0.5 are the same for all types of observation.

-6.4.1.
-Level 0 to 0.5: ramp to frame
+6.5.1.
+Level 0 to 0.5